Loza Abera: Ethiopia striker scores seven goals in Birkirkara's 16-0 win | Goal.com

 In the 25th minute, Gabriella Zahra scored the third and Abera bagged her brace five minutes later before Raina Giusti and Tracy Teuma netted the fifth and sixth.

-A minute before half-time, Abera hit her hat-trick to increase the lead before Veronique Mifsudbef netted the eighth goal for the hosts at the Charles Abela Stadium.
+A minute before half-time, Abera hit her hat-trick to increase the lead before Mifsud netted her second of the night and the eighth goal for the hosts at the Charles Abela Stadium.

 Seven minutes after the restart, Steph Farrugia extended the hosts' advantage to nine before the Ethiopian bagged her fourth three minutes later while Alishia Sultana bagged a brace.